 According to Bridgestone, most amateur players make the mistake of selecting high spin balls then encounter challenges in controlling the outcomes.
 Low spin balls offer straighter shots that remain in the fairway.
 Naturally, straighter shots will also cover longer distances.
 This ball is made for mid to high handicappers who want to lower their scores.

-Thanks for reading!
+Thanks for reading our Bridgestone e6 review!
 If you enjoyed this article make sure you check out more of our reviews, like our guide to the best hybrids this year!